 What role do transformers play in connecting a solar farm to the grid?

 Transformers or substations play a crucial role in connecting a solar farm to the grid by stepping up the voltage of the electricity generated by the solar panels to match the grid’s high voltage levels.
 This is essential for efficient long-distance electricity transmission from the solar farm to the grid.
-Without transformers or substations, the generated power would not be compatible with the grid's infrastructure, hindering its distribution.
+Without transformers or solar farm substations, the generated power would not be compatible with the grid's infrastructure, hindering its distribution.

 When do solar farms need a substation vs a transformer?